HoytXU/HoytXU/README.md

 - 🧠 There has been a lot of stereotypes towards Chinese STEM students, but I hate to be perceived as a tech nerd.
 "By expressing yourself, you come to life."
 I believe coding should be my tool of expressing.

-- 💬 Before I decided to dive into [cg reseach](https://hoytxu.me/cg-research-map/), I used to waste a lot of my time in GenAI.
+- 💬 Before I decided to dive into [cg reseach](https://hoytxu.me/cg-research-map/), I spent a lot of my time in studying GenAI.
 Including several ML, CV courses, a summer exchange to NUS, and even an internship.
-Why I decided to make a change?
-Well, after my intership I feel that an over-work dataset engineer who'll lose his job and replaced at his 35s is never the life I wished for.
-So I jumpped out, and switch my future path towards something I feel more interested in.

 - 😄 Pronouns: he/him